rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-27-contributor-survey.md

 barriers to entry for code contributions.

 The survey is targeting current, past, and future contributors to Rust.
-We're particularly interested in hearing from *new or prospective contributors*.
+We're particularly interested in hearing from *new or prospective code contributors*.

 So whether you're a frequent contributor already or someone who has only thought about contributing, please take a few minutes to [fill out the